Last Updated: October 4, 2020

 Internet — you’re doing it wrong.

-When people discover the music you like, you should celebrate that others have found it and like it too, not berate them for not listening sooner.
+When people discover the music you like, you should celebrate that others have found it and enjoy it too, not criticize them for not listening sooner.

 Everyone discovers the things they like eventually — but it’s only through embracing them that we build community; by belittling them, no one wins.